ridvansg/Spot-EC2-Github-runner-Docker-compose-Cloudflare-DNS/README.md

 - Docker Compose configuration

 Optionally the project supports traefik setup on the docker-compose for reverse proxying and load balancing, like deploying the docker-compose.traefik.yml from the "FastAPI Template" project.
-Or any other custom docker-compose yml file might be used, instead the docker-compose.traefik.yml, to setup anythng that is needed prior the github actions run.
+Or any other custom docker-compose yml file might be used instead the docker-compose.traefik.yml, to setup anythng that is needed prior the github actions run.

 Please notice that this project is independent and only references the FastAPI Template for integration purposes.
 There is no affiliation or endorsement from the FastAPI project authors to this project.